 Note: Estimates are for the 'general government' sector, ie excluding GBEs, etc. 'Net operating balance' is the difference between 'operating expenses' (ie excluding net purchases or leases of non-financial assets).
 Estimates of nominal gross state product (GSP) for states and territories other than NSW and Victoria are derived from State or Treasury estimates of real GSP growth combined with Federal Treasury estimates of the (national) GDP price deflator.
-Sources: Victorian, Western Australian and Northern Territory 2022-23 Budget Papers, and Mid-Year Reviews for other states and territories.
-For dates of other state budgets see slide 108.
+Sources: Victorian 2022-23 Budget Papers, and Mid-Year Reviews for other states and territories.
 Return to "What's New".